hiiamboris/red-wiki/Red-v-Clojure.md

 From @numberjay:

-re: immutability
+re: immutability.
-let me state: Red should not be immutable by default, or it wouldn't be Red anymore
+let me state: Red should not be immutable by default, or it wouldn't be Red anymore.

-but providing immutable data structures would be lovely failing that, it's not the end of the world because Red is well suited to let me implement any data structure, immutable or not
+but providing immutable data structures would be lovely. failing that, it's not the end of the world. because Red is well suited to let me implement any data structure, immutable or not.

 you nail it down about threads, immutability is a huge win there and i also agree with you about not being fond of threads anyway, preferring approaches that are simpler to reason about